jaantollander/masters-thesis/content/21_puhti.md

 *CSC -- The IT Center for Science* is an organization that provides ICT services for higher education institutions, research institutes, culture, public administration, and enterprises in Finland.
 The services include high-performance computing, cloud computing, data storage, network services, training, and technical support. [@about-csc]

-In Section \ref{hardware-configuration}, we explain the hardware configuration of Puhti, including the nodes, processors, memory, storage, and network.
+In Subsection \ref{hardware-configuration}, we explain the hardware configuration of Puhti, including the nodes, processors, memory, storage, and network.
-Section \ref{system-configuration} covers the system configuration, such as the operating system, specific names and identifiers, and storage areas.
+Subsection \ref{system-configuration} covers the system configuration, such as the operating system, specific names and identifiers, and storage areas.
-Finally, Section \ref{running-workloads} discusses how to workloads on Puhti via Slurm, Slurm partitions, and Slurm's relevance for collecting file system usage statistics.
+Finally, Subsection \ref{running-workloads} discusses how to workloads on Puhti via Slurm, Slurm partitions, and Slurm's relevance for collecting file system usage statistics.

 Value    | Prefix   | Value    | Prefix
 -        | -        | -        | -